SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Experiments

-We compare our \emph{SAM-RL} with common model-free DRL algorithm \emph{TD3}~\cite{fujimoto2018addressing} and \emph{SAC}~\cite{haarnoja2018soft}.
+We compare our \emph{SAM-RL} with common model-free deep RL algorithm \emph{TD3}~\cite{fujimoto2018addressing}, \emph{SAC}~\cite{haarnoja2018soft} and model-based deep RL algorithm \emph{Dreamer}~\cite{hafner2019dream}.
 In this experiment, we adopt pybullet as the ``real world".
-For TD3 and SAC, we directly train the robot in pybullet.
-Due to the page limit, we put the definitions of the observation, action, and reward functions in the~\href{https://sites.google.com/view/sam-rl}{supplementary}.
-For \emph{SAM-RL}, we develop the \emph{model} via the differentiable physics-based simulation and rendering and use the \emph{model} to complete tasks in pybullet(``real world").
-Every time the environment is initialized or reset, the position and shape of the thread are randomly set within a certain range.
-Fig.~\ref{fig:RL} shows the average success rate of the \emph{SAC} and \emph{TD3} during the training stage.
-After training 100k steps, the average success rate of \emph{SAC} models and \emph{TD3} models are about 50\%.
+For \emph{TD3}, \emph{SAC}, and \emph{Dreamer}, we directly train the robot in pybullet.
+The observation including an \emph{RGB-XYZ} image and the position of the robot's end-effector.
+The action space is the translation of the robot's end-effector, which is 3 dimensions.
+The reward function of \emph{Peg-Insertion} is the distance between the peg and the hole.
+The reward function of \emph{Needle-Threading} is the distance between the thread and needle hole.
+The reward function of \emph{Spatula-Flipping} is the position of the pancake among \emph{z-axis} which is perpendicular to the ground.
+For \emph{SAM-RL}, we develop the \emph{model} via the differentiable physics-based simulation and rendering and use the \emph{model} to complete tasks in pybullet~(``real world").
+Every time the environment is initialized or reset, the position and shape of the thread are randomly set within a certain range as described in Sec.~\ref{sec:setup}.
+Fig.~\ref{fig:RLpeg}, Fig.~\ref{fig:RLspatula}, and Fig.~\ref{fig:RL} show the average success rate of the \emph{SAM-RL}, \emph{SAC}, \emph{TD3}, and \emph{Dreamer} during the training stage.
+Take \emph{Needle-Threading} as an example, after training 100k steps, the average success rate of \emph{SAC} models and \emph{TD3} models are about 50\%, while \emph{Dreamer} is about 60\%.
 However, our pipeline achieves a success rate of around 80\% after 8k training steps.
-It indicates that our proposed \emph{SAM-RL} is significantly sample-efficient compared to model-free deep reinforcement learning approaches.
+It indicates that our proposed \emph{SAM-RL} is significantly sample-efficient compared to model-free deep reinforcement learning approaches and existing model-based method.

-\subsection{Ablation: Evaluating components of SAM-RL}
+\subsection{Ablation: Evaluating Components of SAM-RL}